“Sales recruiting…is it always this bad?”

 If your sales hires suck, consider making quality of hire a KPI by tracking revenue of new hires!

-Recruiters Aren’t Using the Right Tools for Selecting Sales Talent
+Recruiters Aren’t Using the Right Tools for Sales Recruiting

 Few things are more important to your organization long-term than your ability to drive more revenue.